 Stay at Battambang:

 There are quite a few good hotels/ hostels available.
-Also people stay at close by villages where there are few boutique hotels.
-The area by the river is a good option to chose your stay for, as the night market is at just by the river.
+Also, people do stay close to villages where there are few boutique hotels.
+The area by the river is a good option to choose your stay for, as the night market is just by the river.

 Duration of stay:

 A 2 nights’ stay is enough in Battambang.
-Also, if you need to take an overnight bus from Battambang, then you can take your bus on day no. 2, as through out the day you will be in town doing sightseeing, and the buses leave at 11 at night which is a good option to save time.
+Also, if you need to take an overnight bus from Battambang, then you can take your bus on the day no. 2, as throughout the day you will be in town doing sightseeing, and the buses leave at 11 at night which is a good option to save time.

 Food at Battambang:

-Apart from variety of street foods, there are few restaurants at Battambang, who offers cooking classes; where participants can learn to make 4 course meals and then they can eat their own cooked food (for 10.00 USD pp)
+Apart from the variety of street foods, there are few restaurants at Battambang, who offers cooking classes; where participants can learn to make 4-course meals and then they can eat their own cooked food (for 10.00 USD pp)

 • There are also quite a few good eateries available across the city